-The IFRB should consist of the IFRB Chair, who will be a Senior Executive Service manager and the Sponsor for the finding (this individual should also normally be the Sponsor during the SERP process), the lead inspector, the Senior Reactor Analyst (SRA), , and a regional enforcement specialist.
+The IFRB should consist of the IFRB Chair, who will be a Senior Executive Service manager and the Sponsor for the finding (this individual should also normally be the Sponsor during the SERP process), the lead inspector, the Senior Reactor Analyst (SRA), the inspection and projects branch chiefs responsible for inspection of the issue and responsible for overall NRC inspection activities at the site, and a regional enforcement specialist.
 Since the IFRB is a regional activity, attendance by headquarters staff is at the region’s discretion.
 Included in the IFRB should be a decision on whether a Planning SERP is needed, consistent with the guidance in section 02.01.a.2 of IMC 0609, Attachment 1.

-It is beneficial to hold the IFRB promptly once it is known that to drive timely dispositioning of the issue.
+It is beneficial to hold the IFRB promptly once it is known that an identified performance deficiency is potentially GTG to drive timely dispositioning of the issue.
 It is also beneficial to have as much certainty around the performance deficiency as possible at the IFRB since subsequent changes to the performance deficiency are likely to have resource implications.
 For this reason, regions should use judgement in determining when to schedule the IFRB, balancing the desire to delay for purposes of seeking additional information with the ability and desire to disposition the issue in a timely manner.
 However, it is also recognized that additional information might become available after the IFRB that changes the description of the degraded condition or warrants adjustments to the performance deficiency.
 A Follow-up IFRB should be considered when it is expected that there may be significant departures from what was agreed upon at the initial IFRB.
 For example, a Follow-up IFRB could be considered when:

 a change to the degraded condition or previously-aligned-upon performance deficiency is proposed that may result in a significant change to the previously-aligned-upon resources, schedule, and plan for assessing the significance, or